HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Develop "Proficiency," a multi-tenant SaaS web platform** to modernize the faculty evaluation process for educational institutions, starting with the University of Cebu - Lapu-Lapu and Mandaue.
 -   **Implement an AI-powered analysis engine** that automatically processes qualitative feedback from students and department heads to provide sentiment analysis, keyword extraction, and generate actionable, data-driven suggestions for improvement.
 -   **Ensure high data quality and evaluation integrity** through automated, server-side checks that flag low-effort submissions and detect recycled content.
--   **Provide highly dynamic and customizable evaluation forms** that allow administrators to tailor evaluation criteria, questions, and scoring to diverse institutional needs, including support for department-specific variations within a single evaluation period.
+-   **Provide highly dynamic and customizable evaluation forms** that allow administrators to tailor evaluation criteria, questions, and scoring to diverse institutional needs.
 -   **Deliver intuitive, role-based dashboards and visualizations** to make evaluation results easy to interpret for faculty, department heads, and administrators, supporting continuous faculty development and institutional decision-making.

 #### **Background Context**